peteroupc/peteroupc.github.io/randomfunc.md

     - Otherwise, **if `n` is not very large:** Store all the items in a list, do a _partial shuffle_ of that list, then choose the _last_ `k` items from that list.
     - Otherwise, see item 5.
 4. **If `n - k` is much smaller than `n` and the sampled items need not be in random or sorted order:**  Proceed as in step 3, except the partial shuffle involves `n - k` swaps and the _first_ `k` items are chosen rather than the last `k`.
 5. **Otherwise (for example, if 32-bit or larger integers will be chosen so that `n` is 2<sup>32</sup>, or if `n` is otherwise very large):** Create a data structure to store the indices to items already chosen.
 When a new index to an item is randomly chosen, add it to the data structure if it's not already there, or if it is, choose a new random index.
 Repeat this process until `k` indices were added to the data structure this way.
-Examples of suitable data structures include&mdash;
+Examples of suitable data structures are&mdash;
     - a [**hash table**](https://en.wikipedia.org/wiki/Hash_table),
     - a compressed bit set (e.g, "roaring bitmap", EWAH), and
     - a self-sorting data structure such as a [**red&ndash;black tree**](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree), if the random items are to be retrieved in order.